Is it possible to withdraw from classes after the withdraw deadline has passed?

 - Communicate the problem with the Dean of the College the class is in.

-If none of those are successful, make an appointment with the Dean of Students office, and one of our staff members will be happy to speak to you about different possible solutions.
+If none of those are successful, make an appointment with the Center for Student Rights and Responsibilities, and one of our staff members will be happy to speak to you about different possible solutions.

 I have a personal emergency and need to miss some classes.
 What do I do?